justinTM/solidworks-submissions-form/README.md

      - each sketch within the part.

 ## Purpose
-My hope (and goal) is for this project to speed up grading worflow for TAs by:
+My hope (and goal) is for this project to speed up grading workflow and making grading less monotonous for TAs by:
+- removing the need to navigate though the filesystem
+- reducing the number of clicks required by the grader
 - iterating through student submissions with simple controls
-- removing the need to navigate though the filesystem
-- reducing the number of clicks required by the grader.

 It could also provide students with higher-quality feeback, since less time can be spent on navigation or other overhead, and instead more time giving detailed feedback.